OpenTermsArchive/engine/README.md

 ## Contributing

-Thanks for wanting to contribute!
-There are different ways to contribute to Open Terms Archive.
-We describe the most common below.
-If you want to explore other venues for contributing, please contact the core team over email at `contact@[project name without spaces].org`.

-### Adding a new service or updating an existing service

-See [Contributing a document to Open Terms Archive](./docs/doc-contributing.md).
-You will need knowledge of JSON and web DOM.

-### Core engine

 To contribute to the core engine of Open Terms Archive, see the [CONTRIBUTING](CONTRIBUTING.md) file of this repository.
 You will need knowledge of JavaScript and NodeJS.

-### Funding and partnerships
+### Sponsorship and partnerships

 Beyond individual contributions, we need funds and committed partners to pay for a core team to maintain and grow Open Terms Archive.
-If you know of opportunities, please let us know!
-You can find [on our website](https://opentermsarchive.org/en/about) an up-to-date list of the partners and funders that make Open Terms Archive possible.
+If you know of opportunities, please let us know over email at `contact@[project name without spaces].org`!

 - - -